Dr Ann Murphy

 C42 - Cumberland Campus

 Dr. Ann Murphy is an anatomist and skeletal biologist.
-She teaches Musculoskeletal Anatomy and Visceral Anatomy to undergraduate students in the Allied Health professions and to Biomedical Engineering undergraduates.
+She has taught Musculoskeletal Anatomy and Visceral Anatomy to undergraduate students in the Allied Health professions and to Biomedical Engineering undergraduates.
 Her research interests involve the skeletons of prehistoric Polynesian (Maori) populations from New Zealand.

 My area of expertise is the skeletal biology of prehistoric New Zealand Polynesians (Maoris).